JuneSYi/CloudPractice/Kubernetes/README.md

 # Kubernetes
 #

+### Taints, Tolerations, Jobs, DaemonSet
+- Taints - allow a node to repel a set of pods
+- Tolerations - applied to pods and allow (but do not require) the pods to schedule onto nodes with matching tains
+- Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
+One or more taints are applied to a node; this marks that the node should not accept any pods that do not tolerate the taints
+- e.g. kubectl tain nodes node1 key1=value1:NoSchedule
+	-places a tain on node node1.
+The taint has key key1, value value1, and taint effect, NoSchedule.
+This means that no pod will be able to schedule onto node1 unless it has matching toleration
+- you specify a toleration for a pod in the PodSpec
+- Jobs - creates one or more pods and will continue to retry execution of the pods until a specified number of them successfuly complete/end.
+Jobs track the successful completions and when a specified number is reached, the job is complete.
+	- could be a script/batch process
+	- similar to pods but pods run continuously where jobs will end at some point
+- CronJob - similar to Job, can use to schedule periodic jobs
+- DaemonSet - ensures that all Nodes run a copy of a Pod.
+As nodes are added to the cluster, pods are added to them.

+### Kubectl CLI
+- kubectl run <name> --image=<containerimage> --dry-run=client -o yaml > <name.yaml>
+	- produces a .yaml file with a template for running a specified container
+- kubectl create deployment --image=nginx nginx --dry-run=client -o yaml > <filename.yaml>
+	- this will create a deployment template in a .yaml file.
+- ultimately, you can always just go to the documentation to pull a template but this is a neat shortcut
+note: '-o' is output

 ### Ingress
 ###### Ingress.yaml
 - An API object that manages external access to the services in a cluster, typically HTTP